OnionOnline/email-web/docs/howto.md

 To send the email successfully to `onion.emal` receiver's address you need to follow the steps below:
 1. Provide your Core ID with one of the following ways:
-   1. Add your Core ID to the recipient's 'plus' addressing field, e.g. `receiver+cb00…@onion.email`
-   2. Create your own email address with your Core ID, e.g. `cb00…@yourprovider.com`
+   1. Create your own email address with your Core ID, e.g. `cb00…@yourprovider.com`email`
+   2. Append your Core ID into your email address, e.g. `yourname+cb00…@yourprovider.com`
+   3. Define your Core ID as your name in your email client settings (first or second name).
-   3. Add your Core ID to the email's headers items, e.g. `X-CoreId: cb00…`
+   4. Add your Core ID to the email's headers items, e.g. `X-CoreId: cb00…`
 2. Digitally sign the email message with your GPG/PGP key so that we can verify that the email was sent by you.
 3. Encrypt your email's body with receiver GPG/PGP key.
 You can find the key on the dabase of public keys, e.g. [keys.openpgp.org](https://keys.openpgp.org/) or [pgp.mit.edu](https://pgp.mit.edu/).
 Otherwise ask the receiver about his public key.